parrt/cs652/labs/functional-python.md

 ## List comprehensions

-1. Repeat the map,filter,reduce operations from the map/reduce section but using list comprehensions.
-You will get three new expressions for this part.
+1. Repeat the map and filter operations from the map/reduce section but using list comprehensions.
+You will get two new expressions for this part.

 Now, assume the following data: